icepack/website/pages/pull-requests.md

 * **Implement your changes** in a series of commits, each of which roughly does one small, atomic thing at a time.
 Keeping changes small helps the other developers easily digest each individual unit of work to provide the best feedback possible.
 Give a clear description of that change in the commit message.
+* **Clean up** your code by running [black](https://black.readthedocs.io/en/stable/) on it.
+This will deal with line wrapping and other annoying formatting minutia.
 * **Create a [pull request](https://github.com/icepack/icepack/pulls)** on the project page.
 In the pull request description, you'll start by saying something like "Resolves issue #X."
 The issue will get automatically linked to the pull request.